The University of Western Australia

 (f) the scholarship is paid by the University.

-3.14 Minimum amounts for scholarships are determined by the Scholarships Committee, and reviewed periodically, taking into account relevant factors including standard amounts provided by Commonwealth scholarships.
+3.17 Minimum amounts for scholarships are determined by the Scholarships Committee, and reviewed periodically, taking into account relevant factors including standard amounts provided by Commonwealth scholarships but not limited to Commonwealth Scholarship funds awarded consistent with Government requirements.
+This is in accordance with the Higher Education Support Act 2003.

-4.1 The Scholarships Committee, by its constitution, has the role to, among other matters:
+4.2 The Scholarships Committees, by their constitutions, have the role to, among other matters:

 (a) advise and make recommendations on policy and other matters relating to undergraduate and postgraduate scholarships;

-(c) on behalf of Academic Board, oversee the establishment of all scholarships; and
+(c) on behalf of Academic Board, approve the establishment of all scholarships and each scholarship's conditions, including any amendment or cancellation thereof.

 TRIM File No: